 Over the weekend (Saturday, November 13, 2021), Omega Systems’ SOC specialists investigated a threatening “.gov” email sent to one of our customers.
 Our customer was just one of among tens of thousands who received the email, warning recipients of an FBI breached cyberattack.
 Our team determined the email originated from a legitimate source and continued investigating immediately.
-Using our proprietary SIEM tool, Omega’s SOC team found no anomalous behavior on the customer’s side, however deployed EDR to verify our assumptions.
+Using our SIEM tool, Omega’s SOC team found no anomalous behavior on the customer’s side, however deployed EDR to verify our assumptions.
 During our internal evaluation, the U.S. Federal Bureau of Investigation (FBI) and cybersecurity specialists confirmed unidentified threat actors breached a legitimate, vulnerable email server, sending this spam email: (links added for informative purposes)

 Subject: Urgent: Threat actor in systems

 Our intelligence monitoring indicates exfiltration of several of your virtualized clusters in a sophisticated chain attack.
 We tried to black hole the transit nodes used by this advanced persistent threat actor, however there is a huge chance he will modify his attack with fast flux technologies, which he proxies through multiple global accelerators.
 We identified the threat actor to be Vinny Troia, whom is believed to be affiliated with the extortion gang TheDarkOverlord.
 We highly recommend you to check your systems and IDS monitoring.
 Beware this threat actor is currently working under inspection of the NCCIC, as we are dependent on some of his intelligence research we cannot interfere physically within 4 hours, which could be enough time to cause severe damage to your infrastructure.

 U.S. Department of Homeland Security | Cyber Threat Detection and Analysis | Network Analysis Group